BYLAWS of the Columbia College Student Council

 The President shall be responsible for composing the weekly email sent to the Columbia College student body.
 This communication shall serve to promote council events, update students on policies, invite student input on various issues, publicize up to one event per student organization per semester, and highlight resources for students.
 It shall aim to be informative, but also as concise as possible.

-The Vice President for Policy shall chair meetings of the Policy Committee, a subcommittee of the larger council consisting of the Academic Affairs and Student Services Representatives.
+The Vice President for Policy shall chair meetings of the Policy Committee, a subcommittee of the larger council consisting of the At-Large Representatives.

 The Vice President for Policy shall bear responsibility for all nominations to University and College administrative committees through the processes outlined in Article V of these bylaws.